5 sneaky tactics used by cheap domain registrars

 Cheap domain names are sometimes used as bait to get you onto a site, where the real revenue comes from upselling.
 Once you have agreed to register a domain, you will be pushed towards add-ons, some of which have nothing to do with domain registration.
 The checkout process is often designed to make it difficult to decline these extras without reading each option carefully.

 A related tactic is implying that you must buy your domain and hosting from the same company.
 You do not.
 There are good reasons to keep them together for convenience, but no obligation to do so.
-Do not let a registrar pressure you into buying services you have not decided you want.
+Do not let a registrar pressure you into buying an SSL certificate, web hosting, or website builder you have not decided you want.
+These are separate decisions, and the registrar’s versions of these products are often overpriced compared to dedicated providers.

 Charging for basic customer support

-If you see any indication that customer support comes at an additional cost, that is a clear reason to look at other options.
+Phone support should be available to all customers, not just those on paid tiers.
+If you see any indication that customer support comes at an additional cost, or that new users are directed to a search bar rather than a real support channel, that is a clear reason to look at other registrars.

 What to look for in a trustworthy registrar

 • Total cost over two or three years.
-Add up registration, renewal and any fees for privacy or support.
-Compare that figure, not the first-year headline price.
+Add up registration, renewal costs and any fees for domain privacy or support.
+Compare that figure across several registrars, not the first-year headline price.

-• WHOIS privacy included or available at a reasonable cost.
+• Free WHOIS privacy included.
+Domain privacy protection should be available at no extra cost.
 You should not pay a large fee to keep your personal details out of a public database.

 • Customer support included as standard.
 No paywalls, no tiered access.
-Support should be available to all customers.
+Support should be available to all customers across multiple domains or one website alike.

 • Reviews from real customers.
-A registrar with no reviews, or a pattern of complaints about hidden charges, is worth avoiding.
-A complete absence of reviews is itself a warning sign.
+A registrar with no reviews, or a pattern of complaints about hidden charges or renewal rates, is worth avoiding.
+Check what other new users say about the experience of dealing with the first registrar they chose.

 If you are also thinking about why WHOIS protection matters or how to pick a domain name that works for your business, those are worth reading before you commit to anything.